COVID-19: Causes, Concerns & Way Forward

 - Stage - 4 (Day 10): Intensifying breathing difficulties may cause some patients to be admitted into an intensive care unit.

 - Stage - 5 (Day 12): An early coronavirus symptom, fever is likely to go away at this point although cough associated with the disease tends to stick around for longer.

 The average time to death is estimated to be around 18.5 days whereas dyspnoea tends to cease in survivors after around 13 days.

-Research around the world is emerging as a fresh challenge to the medical professionals already grappling to contain the pandemic.
-It is being suggested that the coronavirus infection could spread through unidentified sources or “silent spreaders” who are more difficult to trace and isolate, hence posing a far more dangerous risk of transmission.
+Research around the world has emerged as a fresh challenge to the medical professionals already grappling to contain the pandemic.
+It has been suggested that the coronavirus infection could spread through unidentified sources or “silent spreaders” who are more difficult to trace and isolate, hence posing a far more dangerous risk of transmission.
 Raman R Gangakhedkar, Chief Epidemiologist at the Indian Council of Medical Research (ICMR) has observed: “Of 100 people with infection, 80 do not have symptoms.”
 Public health experts have emphasized that these unknown sources of contagion must be factored in while considering when to roll back social distancing norms as part of government directives.